libsemigroups/libsemigroups_pybind11/docs/source/fpsemigroups.rst

 presented semigroups and monoids.
 The main algorithms implemented are Todd-Coxeter, Knuth-Bendix, and brute-force enumeration; see the links below for further details.
-As a convenience, ``libsemigroups`` also has a class :cpp:type:`libsemigroups::FpSemigroup` that runs some predetermined variants of Todd-Coxeter, Knuth-Bendix, and the brute-force enumeration in parallel.
+As a convenience, ``libsemigroups`` also has a class :class:`.FpSemigroup` that runs some predetermined variants of Todd-Coxeter, Knuth-Bendix, and the brute-force enumeration in parallel.
 This class is, at present, not very customisable, and lacks some of the fine grained control offered by the classes implementing individual algorithms, such as